hl7au/au-fhir-base/pages/_includes/intro.md

 This document presents Australian use concepts defined via FHIR processable artefacts; these are collaborative outputs with agreed approaches to varied kinds of healthcare related information based on the core FHIR R4 specification.
 * [Profiles](profiles.html) - are useful constraints of core FHIR resources and datatype for Australian use
 * [Extensions](extensions.html) - are FHIR extensions that are added for local use, covering needed Australian concepts
-* [Terminologies](terminology.html) - are defined or referenced code systems and value sets for Australia context
+* [Terminologies](terminology.html) - are defined or referenced code systems and value sets for Australian context

 FHIR profiles are managed under HL7 Australia working groups and projects: